 - West Virginia

-According to the American Bar Association (ABA), as of 2020, there were 1,328,692 resident, active attorneys practicing across the United States.
-This figure was down slightly from the prior year (by 1.7 percent).
+According to the American Bar Association (ABA), as of 2022, there were 1,327,010 resident, active attorneys practicing across the United States.
 This is quite an impressive number, however, when you consider the fact that, when the ABA started keeping records in 1878, just 64,137 active lawyers practiced across the country.